Self-hosted deployment

 Carbone autoscaling deployment with secret storage

-A complete terraform deployment example is available.
+A complete Terraform deployment example is available.